Jinhu-Wang/TreeSeparation/README.md

 The source codes files are included in folder **[TreeSeparation]**, which consists of a project generated from _Visual Studio 2015_.
 The **CLASS** for tree separation is named "FoxTree" and can be found in the respect **_FoxTree.h_** and **_FoxTree.cpp_** files.

 ## Inupt
- The input of this module are **TREE Points** only, as illustrated by the figures below.
+ The input of this module is **TREE Points** only, as illustrated by the figures below.

 ![test-02](TestDatasets/test-02.png)